 As a full-range business law firm, JunHe serves clients in many different industries.
 Clients from the automotive industry, which is the backbone of the national economy, are of great significance to JunHe.
 Since its commencement, JunHe has served several Chinese and foreign manufacturers and distributors of complete vehicles, as well as manufacturers of vehicle parts and components.
 Along with the opening up of China in recent years, new energy vehicles and smart cars have become a priority to Chinese automobile manufacturers.
-While continuing to serve traditional automobile brands, JunHe was appointed by a group of emerging vehicle and spare part businesses to advise on mergers and acquisitions, equity investments, listings and compliance.
-JunHe has accumulated abundant industry and practice experience and keeps up to date with the evolving laws, regulations and policies in the industrial and market areas of the Chinese automotive industry.
-The company plans to expand its legal services in the automotive industry, especially those related to new energy vehicles and smart cars.
+While continuing to serve traditional automobile brands, JunHe was appointed by a group of emerging vehicle and spare part businesses to advise on issues such as mergers and acquisitions, equity investments, listings and compliance, demonstration and establishment of innovative business models, supply chain management, product quality disputes, public opinion management, data management, intelligent driving, high-definition maps and export control.
+JunHe has accumulated abundant industrial and practical experience and keeps up to date with the evolving laws, regulations and policies in the industrial and market areas of the Chinese automotive industry.
+JunHe plans to expand its legal services in the automotive industry, especially those related to new energy vehicles and smart cars.

 Recent Representative Cases